Associate Dean and Law Foundation Professor

 In the classroom he is an acclaimed and dedicated teacher.
 One of several teaching awards he has won put it this way: "Professor Lonny Hoffman embodies all the qualities of a great educator.
 Not only does he have an astounding command of his subject area; he takes pride and pleasure in sharing that knowledge with his students.
 Professor Hoffman's energetic approach and 'real world' attitude to teaching bring a freshness to the classroom which inspires his students to give one hundred percent of their efforts to live up to his high standards."

 In addition to his scholarly work, Lonny is actively involved in professional practice.
 He has testified before Congress on several occasions, spoken by invitation to federal rulemakers and lectured around the world on civil litigation subjects.
 In 2009, he was elected as a member to the American Law Institute.
-For 2012-2013, he is Chair of the Civil Procedure Section of the American Association of Law Schools.
-At the request of the Fifth Circuit, Lonny is currently engaged as Reporter for a project to revise the circuit's civil Pattern Jury Instructions.
-At the state level, Lonny has served on numerous professional committees and organizations, including his continued service on the Supreme Court of Texas Rules Advisory Committee.
+Previously he has served as Chair of the Civil Procedure Section of the American Association of Law Schools.
+At the request of the Fifth Circuit, Lonny was the Reporter for a project to revise the circuit’s civil Pattern Jury Instructions.
+At the state level, Lonny has served on numerous professional committees and organizations.
+He remains an active member of the Supreme Court of Texas Rules Advisory Committee, which he has served on since 2005.
 For more than a decade, he has been Editor-in-Chief of THE ADVOCATE, a quarterly journal published by the Litigation Section of the State Bar of Texas.

 Procedure I (first-year course)

 Procedure II (upper-level course on state and federal procedure)

 Colloquium: Reenvisioning Law (faculty work-in-progress presentations made to seminar-sized group of students)

 Data Collected for Rule 202 Survey, reported in "Access to Information, Access to Justice"